 Analyze the sources of traffic for your blog

-As a general rule, blogs are normally driven by organic traffic (e.g. Google searches), so that will normally be the highest volume for your post.
+Generally, blogs are normally driven by organic traffic (e.g., Google searches), which will normally be the highest volume for your post.

 Your traffic sources will be a combination of the following:

 - Organic Search: When someone types in a query into a search engine—like Google or Bing—and your blog post comes up in the results.
 When someone clicks your link from the search results, that’s considered organic search traffic.
 Boosting organic search is done through SEO optimization and keyword research.
 We’ll go into this in more detail later on.

 - Direct Traffic: This is rare for a blog post.
 Direct traffic refers to when someone types in your blog’s URL directly into the navigation bar on their browser.
 For blogs, this normally occurs when the browser has remembered your URL and recommends it when a user types it into the navigation bar and they proceed to revisit your blog.

 - Referrals: If your blog gets high referral traffic, that is a great sign.
 That means your blog is getting linked to from other pages—whether yours or someone else’s—and people are clicking through to your blog.
 If referral traffic is high, that can mean other website owners find your content useful and authoritative, which is good for your website as a whole because it helps boost your backlinking performance and domain authority.